Blog | Personal Finance

 This debt is overwhelming many middle class families, and it's easy to see why.
 Credit card debt is one of the easiest traps to fall into.
 Applying for a new credit card takes little time, and in the moment, using a card to make purchases has little immediate consequence.
 It's not until you have a balance in your account at the end of the month that things start to go sideways.

-The Urban Institute, partnering with the Arizona Federal Credit Union, recently released a study based on 14,000 credit card users.
-They created two "rules of thumb" to guide credit card usage, and help users avoid bad debt.
+The Urban Institute, partnering with the Arizona Federal Credit Union, provided two “rules of thumb” based on 14,000 credit card users, to guide usage and help avoid bad debt.
 These two rules are listed below, along with some of my own tips to watch your credit card habits and avoid falling into bad debt.

 Don't swipe the small stuff